tilman151/tilman151.github.io/_drafts/autoencoder_bake_off.md

 The default train/test split is further divided into a train/val/test split by taking a random sample of 5000 samples from the training split for validation.

 Obviously, there are some limitations to what we are doing here.
-All trainings are only done once, so we have no measure on how stable the performances are.
+All training runs are only done once, so we have no measure of how stable the performances are.
-We are only using one dataset, so drawing any generalized conclusions is off limits.
+We are only using one dataset, so drawing any generalized conclusions is off-limits.
 Nevertheless, this is a blog and not a journal, so I think we are fine.
 With all that in mind, let's begin our *Great Autoencoder Bake Off*.

 ## The Contestants

-First we will have a look at how each tested autoencoder works and what makes them special.
+First, we will have a look at how each tested autoencoder works and what makes them special.
-From that we will try to form a few hypotheses on how they will perform on the tasks.
+From that, we will try to form a few hypotheses on how they will perform on the tasks.

 ### Shallow Autoencoder